Earth system interactions across mountain belts: Himalayan climate driving tectonics

 South Asian monsoon intensification may have caused Himalayan tectonic processes.
 An increase in monsoon intensity caused an increase in erosion which allowed an increase in exhumation to occur via the proposed channel flow tectonic model.
 The channel flow model describes monsoon intensification causing denudation of the Himalaya at a 'denudation front' which causes extrusion of rock between normal and thrust faults.
-This extrusion explains exhumation of Himalyan rocks.
+This extrusion explains exhumation of Himalayan rocks.

 The subsequent tectonic uplift caused by exhumation reinforced the orographic effects of the climatic change and made the system interaction self-reinforcing.
 The pattern of the South Asian monsoon system correlates with Himalayan lithospheric processes through time including exhumation rates and thrusting activity along the Main Central Thrust of the Himalaya.
 Thrust migration occurred in response to a reduction in precipitation over the Himalaya to maintain critical taper of the mountain system.
 This supports the hypothesis that changes in climate caused changes in tectonic processes.
 A reduction in the amount of sediment being eroded because of changes in climate altered plate boundary stresses, and therefore tectonic processes, during orogenesis.
 Monsoon intensification can also explain the recent increase in India-Eurasia convergence rate (>5mm/yr) since 3.5 million years ago by causing increased erosion which shaped the geomorphology of the eastern Himalaya and decreased the elevation and crustal thickness which led to counter-clockwise rigid rotation of the Indian plate which is measured as an increase in plate motion and convergence rate.